 - Supervisory Epidemiologist

-Courses & Universities
+List of Courses & Universities

 The next step in how to become an Epidemiologist is to know about Universities all over the world that are offering courses in Epidemiology.
-Depending on the country of origin, the course duration for the degrees vary.
+Depending on the country of origin, the course duration for the degrees varies.
 Here are some of the universities abroad that offer courses that will help you get started in your career as an epidemiologist.

 |Curtin University, Australia||Bachelor of Science (Health Sciences) (Honours)||1 Year|